-Michael Jackson’s Sex Accuser And Mother Write Tell-All Books About Alleged Child Abuse
+Michael Jackson’s Sexual Abuse Accuser And Mother Write Tell-All Books

 A photo posted by Michael Jackson (@michaeljackson) on

 Wade Robson revealed more details about his tell-all book in his own deposition on December 12.
 He was asked by Jackson’s estate attorneys if he tried to get his book published, to which he replied, “yes.”
 However, when the lawyers continued to press Robson to name publishers, he backed off.

 “Well I don’t believe any publishing house saw anything that I wrote.
 So, I didn’t send it to any publishing houses.”